Join One of Europe’s Fastest-Growing Companies

 What we build in engineering is our work and we are responsible for it. #Ownership is therefore one of the main drivers that makes my work valuable and also the reason why I am an advocate of the “you build it, you run it” approach.

-And, at the end of the day, one of the most important is #Teamspirit.
+And, at the end of the day, one of the most important values to me is #Teamspirit.
 In my opinion, it is truly the key to success.
 True to the motto of Richard Branson, who once said: “Take care of your employees and they will take care of your business!”
 If we all celebrate our success together and feel valued, that will inevitably be reflected in our product.

 Any book or podcast recommendations for readers?